BernieTelalovic/pair_multiplication/README.md

 ### Antiquark-like Young Diagrams

-We will use "barred" Young diagrams to label representations of quarks, arising from the adjoint representation:
+We will use "barred" Young diagrams to label representations of antiquarks, arising from the complex-conjugate of the covarient representation:

 ```python